Financing a Dental Practice Acquisition

 Prudent refinancing saves money long-term.
 Strategic refinance options improve cash flow and finance growth once the practice is established.

 Looking to buy a dental practice?
-Our practice acquisition checklist gives a pretty good overview of the process.
+Our practice acquisition checklist gives a good overview of the process.

 Several critical factors should be evaluated when researching dental practice loan options to determine the optimal financing path for your acquisition.
 Weigh pros and cons of terms, rates, flexibility, fees, and other variables to make an informed decision on the best type of financing for your needs.

 Loan terms dictate the period over which the principal must be repaid.
 Longer terms reduce monthly payments but increase interest costs over the life of the loan.
-Evaluate loan terms as a whole to find the ideal repayment schedule balancing affordability and overall interest.
+Evaluate loan terms as a whole to find the ideal repayment schedule, balancing affordability and overall interest.

 Practice loan interest rates determine the relative cost of different loan programs.
 Lower rates save substantially on interest expense over the loan term.
 Prioritize low interest rates from the start to minimize interest costs and maximize profitability.